Immediately after the accident:

 Bell Island is a graduate of the University of Nebraska College of Law and has lived in Scotts Bluff County since 1994.
 Bell started in the Scotts Bluff County Public Defender's office and opened his own practice in 1999.
 Bell continues to represent clients in the areas of Criminal Law, DUI, Divorce and Family law, and Probate, matters.
 Read More

-If you would like to schedule a initial consultation contact a Nebraska motor vehicle injury attorney, representing clients in Hyannis, Nebraska at the Island Law Office, PC, LLO.
-Give us a call at (308) 633-4040 or complete our inquiry form.
+If you would like to schedule an initial consultation contact a Nebraska motor vehicle injury attorney, representing clients in Hyannis, Nebraska at the Island Law Office, PC, LLO.
+Give us a call at (308) 633-4040.